 Nonetheless, here is a size comparison between my Clayton 1.26mm and my Dunlop Gator Grip 1.5mm, so you can get an idea of how much more you’re getting.
 It might be hard to tell, but these Clayton acetal picks also have a matte finish like the Gators.

 Using one doesn’t really make or break my performance, personally, but a robust pick like this does feel very comfortable in my hands and gives me a great sense of control of my playing, so naturally, I really like these picks a lot just for those reasons alone, and I think you will too.

-Overall, I think triangle picks are severely underrated, and they are definitely worth a shot.
-I know for a fact that you’ll definitely see more bassists using these than guitarists, though due to their size.
+Overall, I think triangle picks are severely underrated, and they are worth a shot.
+I know for a fact that you’ll definitely see more bassists using these than guitarists, though, due to their size.

-As mentioned before, choosing a pick for bass guitar comes down to a matter of preference, but there are a few things that objectively make playing much easier.
-Having a larger, thicker pick as opposed to a small, flimsy pick will be the way to go, and I’ve provided some good examples of them throughout this article, including what I think are the best bass guitar picks.
+As mentioned before, choosing a pick for bass guitar comes down to a matter of preference, but there are a few things that objectively make playing bass with a pick much more effortless.
+To me and many others, having a larger, thicker pick as opposed to a small, flimsy pick will be the way to go, and I’ve provided some good examples of them throughout this article, including what I think are the best bass guitar picks.

 These plectrums will offer you lots of control over every stroke, which will help facilitate fast playing.
 Therefore, if you play both guitar and bass, you won’t need to buy two different sets of picks.

 Though, if you’re like me, you might have a preference for each instrument.
 I love using Jazz III picks on guitar, even though I know that the ones talked about here are awesome too – they are guitar picks, after all, not bass picks, specifically.
 Like I said earlier, “bass picks” tend to be heavy guitar picks anyway.